chromice/ae/README.md

 ## Image

-Image library is a wrapper around standard GD library functions.
+Image component is a wrapper around standard GD library functions.
 It lets you effortlessly resize, crop and apply filters to an image, and also:

 - Retrieve basic information about the image: